merlos/OpenPing/README.md

 2. Check if a host is up
 3. Check if a hosit in another subnet can be reached (f.i. within a VPN)

 ## Install / Download

 The app is not yet published on the App Store

+## Hey, merlos, why did you create Open Ping?
+During a lot of time I used [Mocha Ping Lite](https://mochasoft.dk/iphone_ping.htm) which was fine and free though with a careless user interface.
+I only used the ping a single IP, and I usually pinged a few IPs or domains... but main problem was accessing the history.
+I wanted to just tap on the domain.
+So, one day I did some research on existing libraries, et voilá.

 ## Acknoledgements